brittvink/Afstudeerstage/README.md

-# Afstudeerstage

-README alleen voor de website

-Install the required packages.
-Consider using a virtual environment to ensure the right version of packages are used.

-python3 -m venv "name of virtual environment"

-source "name of virtual environment"/bin/activate

-The python packager manager (pip) and the requirements file can be used to install all the necessary packages.

-pip install -r requirements.txt

-  You can exit the virtual environment by typing:

-deactivate

-Run website (go to website/)

-python3 manage.py runserver

 # Graduation internship Britt Vink, topic modelling on text-data
 In this project repository all different scripts used in this project are present.
 During the project the goal was to better uderstand textdata, using topic modelling and finding similarity.
 This is done using different clustering methods and vectorizing data to find distances between articles.